Special project

 Fulbright Amazonia Scholar in Forestry-NTFPs

 Mayra Esseboom is a Researcher at the Centre for Agricultural Research in Suriname (CELOS).
 Her research focuses on preparing the Moengo community for a green label for their açaí production system.
 She graduated in 1999 from the Wageningen University with a MSc. in Agricultural Economics.
 She has worked for several different organizations dealing with agricultural/forestry and development matters, including as a researcher at the Centre for Agricultural Research in Suriname (CELOS) in the Forest Management department for the past 15 years.
 Esseboom’s main research focus is Non-Timber Forest Products (NTFPs), exploring commercialization and marketing of NTFPs, preservation of traditional knowledge, and community development.
 She has produced several popular articles as well as scientific articles and provides advice to policy makers.
 She mentors and advises students from the University of Suriname (AdeKUS).
 From 2009 until 2019 she has represented the AdeKUS in the Global Environment Facility/Small Grants Program (GEF/SGP) national steering committee.
 From 2021-2022 Mayra was the National Liaison Coordinator of the GCF CARICOM AgREADY/IICA Climate Change project for Suriname.
-For the Fulbright Amazonia program, she will collaborate with the University of Brasilia and local NGOs and Community-based organizations from maroon communities (Afro-Brazilian communities, originally populated and run by people who had freed themselves from slavery).
+For the Fulbright Amazonia program, she will collaborate with the University of Brasilia and local NGOs and Community-based organizations from maroon communities (Afro-Surinamese communities, originally populated and run by people who had freed themselves from slavery).
 Her research goal is to develop a bioeconomic strategy for the açaí sector in Suriname.
 The objective is to prepare farmers to implement a sustainable production system in the açaí value chain for export markets.

 Beth J. Feingold, United States